arkdavy/LAMMPS/README.md

 ## Performance

 ### Setup
 The test system consist of 55296 particles interacting via the Lennard-Jones potential.
 In the pictures below, legends contain numbers in brackets, which are `(timing for the first (left-most) data point | timing for the last (right-most) data point)`, all in seconds.
 For CPU usage, the last one is more conclusive because there is no interference with other jobs on the same node.
-In pure MPI and in runs with single openMP thread per MPI task the number of MPI tasks is equal to the number of CPU cores allocated for a job.
+In pure MPI and in runs with single OpenMP thread per MPI task the number of MPI tasks is equal to the number of CPU cores allocated for a job.
 When using a larger number of threads, the number of MPI tasks can be evaluated as number of cores for a chosen data point divided the number of OpenMP threads.
 We also estimate the parallel efficiency (`p. efficiency` on plots) as `T[1]/(N T[N])` where `T[x]` is timing when running on `x` CPUs.

 ### Avoid node exclusive usage at partial occupation
 The exclusive usage at *partial* occupation of CPU-nodes gives a worse performance on Sulis for newer `foss-*` toolchains.
 This happens, most likely, due to a different way of allocating MPI ranks to sockets.
 Therefore, one should run on as much cores as requested from Slurm.
 To see the effect, check out first to a previous commit, e.g. `aacefb6f42f39cd0bebe7fe4e4ddff8055d3136d`.

 ### Bare LAMMPS
-foss-2020b and foss-2021b show slightly better performance.
+foss-2020b and foss-2021b show a slightly better performance.

 ![lj-cpu-bare](./performance/pictures/lj_cpu-bare.png)

 ### OPT package
-Similar result gives `OPT` package, although all calculations are faster overall.
+`OPT` package gives similar results, although all calculations are faster overall.

 ![lj-cpu-opt](./performance/pictures/lj_cpu-opt.png)